 May I request what items are put into my classroom box?

 We can customize your classroom box only if enough advance notice is given.
 Two weeks is ideal, one week is sufficient.
 Less than that, and we canít guarantee it.
-We currently have one staff person to fill the boxes for all five schools.
+We currently have one staff person to fill the boxes.
 Others can pitch in, but time doesnít usually allow this luxury.
 Call the library to request contact information for the selector.

 What should I do about overdue books?